How to Effectively Train Your Gut for Race Day

-Even if you’re not experiencing gut troubles, gut training can help you get more from your sessions because you can absorb more energy!
+Even if you’re not currently struggling with gut troubles, gut training can still help you get more from every session by improving your ability to absorb energy more efficiently.

 What Causes Gut Issues During Training?